thegeekyb0y/sklearn-cheat/README.md

 ```

+### DecisionTreeClassifier
-- **DecisionTreeClassifier:** A model that uses a tree-like graph of decisions to classify data.
+A model that uses a tree-like graph of decisions to classify data.
 It is easy to interpret and visualize, making it suitable for both classification and regression tasks.

 ``` python
 from sklearn.tree import DecisionTreeClassifier from sklearn.model_selection import train_test_split